SAM0692/DynamicMenus/README.md

 Using the AirTable Java API, I accessed the CONFIG table and retrieved all the records that fullfilled the criteria of:

 1. The value of the Live field must be 1 (or true).
-2. The Actions fields cannot be empty.
+2. The Actions field cannot be empty.
 3. The URL field cannont be empty.

 To manage the data more easily I created 3 classes: Menu, SubMenu and MenuItem.
 The relations between these goes as follows: